 The relational nature of resilience needs to be acknowledged.
 Acknowledging the nested nature of resilience to include individual; family; organisation; and wider social environmental levels is important in developing integrated pedagogical designs which support the learner to understand and develop their connectivity with others in order to support resilience building.

 Much of the work on resilience has focused on the role of educational institutions in providing external support (Miller and Daniel, 2007).
 A key aim of resilience pedagogies must be to support individuals to develop resilience capability for themselves.
 As part of this it is essential for learners to explore the nature of their interrelationships with others and their capacity to maintain and enhance connections (Gu, 2014).
 For some learners this also involves being able to recognize, endure, and mediate the tension between inclusion and exclusion.
 A contextual approach to resilience is helpful in considering the interrelationship between the individual learner and their environment in managing and sustaining resilience (Jordan, 2012).
 A key priority within 21st century learning environments should be on developing connectivity with the self and others (McAllister and McKinnon, 2009).
 How can learners be supported to navigate resources within and beyond academic communities and to be valuable members within such communities in order to support and develop the resilience of self and others?
 Understanding one’s own learning and reactions to learning contexts is essential in developing metacognitive capacity as part of resilience.
 Denz-Penhey and Murdoch’s (2008) resilience framework exploring connectedness to the social environment, family, physical environment, inner wisdom, and a supportive personal psychology serves as a useful tool to explore the multidimensional nature of resilience.
-Finally in supporting resilience building, meaningful and authentic assessment is necessary to promote adaptive resilience; an important element of this is supporting learners to maximise feedback-seeking and -using opportunities (Evans, 2014; 2015).
+Finally in supporting resilience building, meaningful and authentic assessment is necessary to promote adaptive resilience; an important element of this is supporting learners to maximise feedback-seeking and using opportunities (Evans, 2014; 2015).

 References